Manisht9/tech-portfolio/docs/about.md

 title: About
 ---

-I am a Self-taught Remote Sensing & GIS Expert, Majorly in Love with Open Source technologies.I have overall 4 year experience in same field, My Spacilization is Agriculture Remote Sensing, When I am doing my work, the first thing in my mind is how can I do this work smartly I always use the internet if I am facing any problem and it always helps me.
+I am a Self-taught Remote Sensing & GIS Expert, Majorly in love with Open Source Technologies.I have overall 4 year experience in same field, My specialization is Agriculture Remote Sensing, When I am doing my work, the first thing in my mind is how can I do this work smartly.
+I always use the internet surfing if i am facing any problem and it always helps me.

 1. My current position is GIS Expert.
 1. I am involved with Weather Risk Management Services Pvt Ltd.
 1. I get connected very easily with my colleagues,i like to make friends in my field
-1. My Hobbies are listning Music, reading News.
+1. My Hobbies are listening Music,reading News,Learning field related new Things.

 ## Current Role